 Using the text editor within Canvas also allows for seamless resolution of the most common accessibility issues by using the Accessibility Checker.

-Read more about Accessibility Within Canvas
+Read about Accessibility Within Canvas

 There may be some scenarios where you choose not to use the text editor in Canvas.
 If you do choose to use your own documents in Canvas, it’s crucial to ensure they’re accessible BEFORE they are uploaded.

-See the following tutorials for the most common tools used in document creation, provided courtesy of the California Community Colleges (CCC) Accessibility Center.
+Please see the following tutorials for the most common tools used in document creation, provided courtesy of the California Community Colleges (CCC) Accessibility Center.

 - Accessibility And Documents